tuonopettinato/metastability-asym-simulation/README.md

 - $cN$: Normalization factor (total connections)
 - $p$: Number of memory patterns for the symmetric component
-- $f$ and $g$: Post-synaptic and pre-synaptic functions Note that an Erdős-Rényi random graph is used to generate the connectivity matrix: connections are made with probability $c < 1$
+- $f$ and $g$: Post-synaptic and pre-synaptic functions
+- Erdős-Rényi random graph is used to generate the connectivity matrix: connections are made with probability $c < 1$

 **Asymmetric Component:**

 $$W_{ij}^A = \left(\frac{1}{N}\right) \cdot \sum_{\mu=1}^{q} f(\phi(\eta_i^{\mu+1})) g(\phi(\eta_j^\mu))$$

 Where:
 - $q$: Number of patterns for the asymmetric component ($q \leq p$)
 - $\mu+1$: Indexing for the asymmetric component, ensuring that the patterns are shifted by one index
-- Erdős-Rényi is not used unless specified in the parameters file (`use_er_asymmetric`)
+- Erdős-Rényi is not used unless specified in the parameters file (`apply_er_to_asymmetric`)

 ### Network Dynamics